-Radial with Angle - TruPulse 200X and TruSpeed Sxb
+Radial with Angle

 When adding a point to a Radial with Angle survey, all shots are fore shots; shooting from the Control Point to the target (or retro reflector).
+This example shows the Data Collection screen when making a 3D map.
+When making a 2D map, the Inst.
+Ht. and Feature/Target Ht. fields will not be displayed.

 - 1. Occupy the CP (or Origin). - 2.
-Tap the Point button (Figure 37A). - 3.
-Aim and fire the laser at the target feature (or retro reflector). - 4.
-Complete the Description Detail screen, if applicable and tap Submit (Figure 37B). - 5.
-The new point (Point 7 in this example) displays (Figure 37C).
+Tap the Point button (; it is shaded black when active (Figure 31A). - 3.
+Aim and fire the laser at the target feature (or retro reflector).
+An audible shot sound signifies that measurement data has been successfully received.
+If there is no beep, press fire again or tap the laser connection icon and then press fire again.
+The Description Detail screen will display (Figure 31B).
+Enter a description in the Note field and tap [Add to Pick List] (or select an existing description from the Pick List drop-down menu) and tap [Submit].
+See more about the Description Detail screen on Page 60. - 4.
+The new point (Point 2 in this example) displays (Figure 31C).